thomasocbase/API-Crues/README.md

 - GET baseurl + crues -- Returns all the territories
 - GET baseurl + crues/territory/:code -- Returns a specific territory
+- GET baseurl + crues/station/:code -- Returns the list of observed water levels from a specific station